emojidex/libemojidex/README.md

   ```
   cmake -DJAVA=true ..
   ```
-3. Run "make" or compile on your native environment.
+3. Run `make` or compile on your native environment.
-4. Optional: run "make jar" to put the resulting JNI library in a JAR file
+4. Optional: run `make jar` to put the resulting JNI library in a JAR file

 Objective C Native Interface
 ----------------------------